samirbajaj/rl-multi-agent/Report.md

 ```
 ### Rewards

-The image below plots the rewards per episode obtained by the agent during training.
-Console logs show that the agents are able to receive an average reward (over 100 episodes) of +30.06 in 239 episodes.
+The image below plots the rewards per episode obtained during training.
+Console logs show that the agents are able to receive an average reward (over 100 episodes) of +0.5 in 1776 episodes.

 ![Rewards Plot](rewards.png)